martinholovsky/Security-Blueprints/iOS-Hardening-Guide.md

 | Canadian Shield | None | [CanadianShield-DoH](https://raw.github.com/martinholovsky/Security-Blueprints/main/files/CanadianShield-DoH.mobileconfig) | https://www.cira.ca/en/?post_type=page&p=41850 |
 | Canadian Shield | Blocking malware and phishing sites | [CanadianShield-Security-DoH](https://raw.github.com/martinholovsky/Security-Blueprints/main/files/CanadianShield-Security-DoH.mobileconfig) | https://www.cira.ca/en/?post_type=page&p=41850 |

+Download selected profile directly to your iOS device and save it in Files.
+Open profile file in there and notification will tell you to review new configuration in Settings.
+Look for it in Settings below your Profile image (named "Profile Downloaded").
+Then click on "Install" in top right corner.
+Source of all DoH profiles is: https://github.com/paulmillr/encrypted-dns

 ## ToDo
 - Password Managers